What is mental health?

 Individualised service with a person-centred focus to offer opportunities to explore connections in the community and around the home.

-In-home care includes supporting individuals in areas such as learning, recreation, social and employment.
+In-home care includes supporting individuals of all ages in areas such as learning, recreation, social and employment.
 Many activities of support include:

 - Maintaining and developing friendships and informal community connections

 - Life skills training such as housekeeping, meal preparation, transport training, money management and shopping

 - Assistance to attend medical, dental, therapy and other appointments

 Help for people with cognitive and mental health impairments in the criminal justice system.